niftools/blender_niftools_addon/docs/user/features/iosettings/export.rst

 ----
 .. _user-features-iosettings-export-game:

-A list of supported games which the plugin will export working nif files.
+A list of supported games which the addon will export working nif files.

 Process